Puerto Williams: Naval base

-The bow section of the Yelcho, the tug used by Luis Pardo in the 20th century to rescue Ernest Shackleton's men stranded on Elephant Island, has been installed at the front of the Naval headquarters.
+The bow section of the Yelcho, the tug used by Luis Pardo on 30 August 1916 to rescue Ernest Shackleton's men stranded on Elephant Island, has been installed at the front of the Naval headquarters.

 Services and facilities

 The city has a branch of Banco de Chile, and supports a fire station, and a police station of the Carabineros de Chile.
-Children are educated at a kindergarten, and primary and secondary schools, and a university centre of the University of Magallanes.
+Children are educated at a kindergarten, and primary and secondary schools, and a university center of the University of Magallanes.
 The Martin Gusinde Anthropological Museum, an airport, seaport, and Micalvi Yacht Club are attractions.

 Puerto Williams is served by Radio Navarino.

 Administration

-Puerto Williams is administered by a municipal council, headed by a mayor who is directly elected every four years.
-Since 2016 the mayor is Jaime Fernández Alarcón (DC).
-The communal council has the following members: